sokol4328/aeroATISgenerator/Others/log.md

 V 1.0.3
 Added "Runway in use" in CAA format if only one runway is active based on ArrivalRunway property Added a function to automaticly get and display UTC time in the Time field in all formats

+31/05-25
+V 1.0.4
+LISA is apparantly LESA now so yeah enjoy i guess Arrival runway is now not required in the CAA version